<< If you enjoy this article, please consider sharing!! It really helps the site get noticed and is much appreciated 🙂

 From a young age, we used headphones to listen to music in a lot of circumstances.
 Often times, they were of a sub-par quality or just downright bad.

 Whatever was convenient and cheap is what was used.
 Most of the time this meant a cheap set of ear buds, or a $20 pair of Sony’s.
-Not that this was a bad thing, but many of the factory grade headphones found in drug stores and retail stores simply were not of a high quality.
+Not that this was a bad thing, but many of the factory grade headphones found in drug stores and retail stores just weren’t any good.

 But you didn’t care.
 They sounded fine to your ears, and they got the job done, regardless of their build quality (or lack thereof).